 Association ton (atn)

-Association Ton, mangoes and cashews, Burkina Faso (producer)
+Association Ton, mangos and cashews, Burkina Faso (producer)

 Although ATN has increased the number of drying ovens from one to 15, they are still fighting to preserve the full harvest before it is wasted on the land.
 Since receiving a loan from Shared Interest in 2013 – to purchase a truck and renovate their mango processing unit – ATN has seen great improvements in sales volume and value.